What is HereDoc Variable in Bash? [5 Practical Cases]

 A Bash HereDoc variable is a powerful tool that uses the HereDoc construct, captures multiple content blocks, and assigns it to a variable.
 This variable is useful not only for storing configuration files, complex strings, and variable references but also for containing command substitutions in case of making dynamic content.

 There are various ways to use the HereDoc variable in Bash.
-The following section showcases some cases of Bash HereDoc variable:
+The following section showcases 5 cases of Bash HereDoc variable:

-Case 1: Creating Multiline Message Using HereDoc Variable in Bash
+1. Create Multiline Message Using “HereDoc” Variable in Bash

-To create multiline messages using HereDoc variables in Bash follow the step-by-step procedures below:
+Now, to create multiline messages using HereDoc variables in Bash, follow the script:

 #!/bin/bash